 Car: Scenic, But Beware of Toll Roads

-The journey from Lisbon to Faro takes about two hours and forty-five minutes and is about 280km, traveling mainly by the A2 road.
-Note that this is a toll road, which may push your travel costs up significantly.
-Unless you're traveling with a full car, you might find it cheaper and easier to travel by bus or train.
+If you like road trips and would like to have the convenience of a car to make stops along the way and during your stay in Lisbon, driving might be your best option.
+The trip from Lisbon to Faro takes about two hours and 45 minutes by car and is about 280 kilometers, or 175 miles, traveling mainly by the A2 road.
+The A2 is a toll road, and this could push your travel costs up significantly.
+But if you don't particularly care about having a car in Lisbon and unless you're traveling with a full car, you might find it cheaper and easier to travel by bus or train.

-While it may be a more expensive option, the drive is scenic, and it gives you the option of going visiting Evora and the Alentejo wine regions.
+While it might be a more expensive option, the drive is scenic, and it gives you the option of stopping in Evora and the Alentejo wine regions.

 Plane: Most Expensive but Quickest Choice